chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/Books_to_read.md

    - "Prediction Machines" by Ajay Agrawal, Joshua Gans, and Avi Goldfarb
    - "Python for Finance" by Yves Hilpisch

-These books cover a range of essential skills and knowledge areas required for data scientists and machine learning engineers.
-Depending on your specific interests and career goals, you can select books from each category to deepen your understanding and expertise in data science and machine learning.

-Here's a list of must-read books for different skills in data science for both data scientists and machine learning engineers:

 **Foundational Skills**